mercadopago/cart-wp-commerce/README.md

 ##Features##

 Checkout options right for your business:
-We offer two checkout methods that make it easy to securely accept payments from anyone, anywhere.
+We offer a checkout method that make it easy to securely accept payments from anyone, anywhere.

-**Custom Checkout (coming soon...)**

-Offer a checkout fully customized to your brand experience with our simple-to-use payments API.

-* Seamless integration— no coding required, unless you want to.
-* Full control of buying experience.
-* Store buyer’s card for fast checkout.
-* Accept tickets in addition to cards.
-* Accept Mercado Pago's discount coupons.
-* Improve conversion rate.

-*Available for Argentina, Brazil, Colombia, Mexico, Peru and Venezuela*

 **Basic Checkout**